jumblexacm/jumble-bot/README.md

         - Open your dev server
         - Open the channel you want the bot to watch
         - In the URL, save the second number
+    - Find the Algolia app's API keys
+        - Open your Algolia app's dashboard
+        - Below the welcome message, click **"API Keys"**
+        - Copy the application ID and admin API key to a safe place

 Note: When storing secrets, please use the Heroku Dashboard, not the CLI.
 Using the Heroku Dashboard prevents secrets from being stored in your terminal history.